philipnightwolf/nexmo-developer/_documentation/reports/overview.md

 * Invoice reconciliation - compare your usage data with the invoice you have received
 * Monitoring & analytics - Add CDR data to your business intelligence or analytics system to correlate it with other events

+> The Reports API Beta is available free of charge to all customers until the 1st of March 2020.
+Once the beta period is over, a free version of the API will be available (max 20 calls per month, per API key).
+Unlimited API calls will still be available on the Enterprise plan

 ## Features

 - Variety of filters - query exactly the data you need